-In relation to the activities carried out by the Audit Committee and how each of its functions has effectively been performed in financial year 2018, it will draw up an activity report which, as established in Article 39 of the Regulations of the Board of Directors, shall be submitted for approval to the Board of Directors and published on the website whenever the General Shareholders' Meeting is held.
-The activities carried out by the Audit Committee during 2018 include, among others:
+In relation to the activities carried out by the Audit Committee and how each of its functions has effectively been performed in financial year 2019, it will draw up an activity report which, as established in Article 39 of the Regulations of the Board of Directors, shall be submitted for approval to the Board of Directors and published on the website whenever the General Shareholders' Meeting is held.
+The activities carried out by the Audit Committee during 2019 include, among others:

-- the oversight and review of the preparation and presentation process of regulated financial information (quarterly and half-yearly), both individual and consolidated. - the review and favourable report of the individual and consolidated financial statements of the Company and its group of companies, for financial year 2017; - the review and favourable report on the liquidity situation prepared by the Board of Directors in the context of the dividend charged to the 2018 profits approved on 17 December 2018; - the review of the offering memorandum related to the notes issued by the Company amounting to EUR 400.000.000 traded on the Euro MTF market of the Luxembourg Stock Exchange; - establishing the appropriate relationship with the external auditor with whom a meeting has been held on four occasions during the year in question in order to receive information on the progress of the audit and limited review work and the most relevant aspects of both; - the approval of the Policy for the Approval of Services by the External
+- the review and favourable report of the financial statements and the individual and consolidated management reports of the Company and its Group, as well as the non-financial information contained in the management report of the consolidated financial statements, for 2018; - the oversight and review of the preparation and presentation process of regulated financial information (quarterly and half-yearly), both individual and consolidated for the year 2019. - Review of developments on IFRS and Spanish General Audit Plan. - the review and favourable report on the liquidity situation prepared by the Board of Directors in the context of the dividend charged to the 2019 profits approved on 16 December 2019; - establishing the appropriate relationship with the external auditor with whom a meeting has been held on four occasions during the year in question in order to receive information on the progress of the audit and limited review work and the most relevant aspects of both; - the approval of the of services by the external auditor other than auditing and the mandatory report on the independence of the external auditor; - periodical monitoring of the activities performed during the year by the Internal Audit Department and approval of the Internal Audit Plan and the corresponding budget for the year 2020; - the oversight and periodic review of the Internal Control Over Financial Reporting system (hereinafter ICFRS) and the approval of its scope matrix for financial year 2019-2020; - the oversight and periodic review of internal risk control and management systems through the re-evaluation of the corporate risk map and updating of the risk assessment scales;

-- Auditor other than Auditing and the mandatory report on the independence of the external auditor; - the proposal to the Board of Directors to, in turn, submit it to the Annual General Shareholders' Meeting, regarding the re-election of the external auditor to audit the financial statements for financial year 2019; - periodical monitoring of the activities performed during the year by the Internal Audit Department and approval of the 2019-2021 Internal Audit Plan and the corresponding budget for the year 2019; - the oversight and periodic review of the Internal Control Over Financial Reporting system (hereinafter ICFRS) and the approval of its scope matrix for financial year 2018; - the oversight and periodic review of internal risk control and management systems through the re-evaluation of the corporate risk map and updating of the risk assessment scales; - reporting to the Board of Directors on related party transactions; - reviewing the wording of the Company's Code of Conduct and the approval of the Anti-Fraud and Anti-Corruption Policy; - the review and approval of the Group's Sustainability Report for financial year 2017; - the review of the communications exchanged with the CNMV; - the issuance of the evaluation report of the Audit Committee for the approval of the Board of Directors; - the review an favourable report on the Annual Report on the Remuneration of Directors for the year 2018, and - the members of this Committee have received training regarding several aspects related to its functions, as new accounting rules, the amendment project of the General Accounting Plan, the content of the new nonfinancial statement, or new regulations regarding data protection.
+- reporting to the Board of Directors on related party transactions; - the proposal submitted for the approval of the Board of the Human Rights Policy of the Gestamp Group; - the approval of the Sustainability Plan; - the review and approval of the Group's Sustainability Report for financial year 2018; - monitoring of the Code of Conduct and the functioning of the Whistleblower Channel; - approval of a new Manual on Crime Prevention; - the issuance of the evaluation report of the Audit Committee for the approval of the Board of Directors; - the Internal Audit Function assessment, and - the review an favourable report on the Annual Report on the Remuneration of Directors for the year 2019.